jennybc/googlesheets/vignettes/basic-usage.md

 ### Add or delete spreadsheet

-To add or delete a spreadsheet in your Google Drive, use `gs_new()` or `delete_ss()` and simply pass in the title of the spreadsheet as a character string.
-The new spreadsheet by default will contain one worksheet titled "Sheet1".
-Recall we demonstrate the use of `copy_ss()` at the start of this vignette.
+To add a spreadsheet to your Google Drive, use `gs_new()` and simply pass in the title of the spreadsheet as a character string.
+The new spreadsheet will contain one worksheet titled "Sheet1" by default.
+Recall we demonstrate the use of `copy_ss()` at the start of this vignette, which is another common way to get a new sheet.

+or delete
+or `gs_delete()`

 ```r